delos/delos.github.io/content/quals.md

 [2013 solutions](/pdf/Sten_qual_2013_solutions.PDF)
 * CM-4: not sure about (d)
 * EMI-4: missing
-* QMII-3: numerical error (should be ~-2.14 MeV) but otherwise correct.
+* QMII-3: numerical error (should be about -2.14 MeV) but otherwise correct.

 ## 2012 exam
 [2012 qualifying exam](/pdf/DWE_2012.pdf)